hakimsheriff/SOEN341Project/README.md

     pipenv shell

-To install the dependencies required to run the backend server, from with the pipenv shell:
+To install the dependencies required to run the application server, from with the pipenv shell:

 	cd application